How Do RFID Tags Work?

 IoT Integration: RFID is becoming an integral part of the Internet of Things (IoT), enabling seamless connectivity and data exchange between physical objects and digital systems.

-Smaller and More Efficient Tags: Advances in technology are leading to smaller, more powerful RFID tags that can be used in more applications.
+Smaller and More Efficient Tags: Technological advances are leading to smaller, more powerful RFID tags that can be used in more applications.

 Increased Adoption: As costs continue to decrease and technology improves, more industries are adopting RFID systems to improve efficiency and reduce costs.